amir734jj/cs655-lecture-notes/notes.md

 SR: shift-reduce.
-Shift is pushing, reduce is poping
+Shift is pushing, reduce is popping
 LR: left to right scanning

 If grammar has a non-determinism then we need to left factor it